CheersLand/cheersland-whitepaper/README.md

 - Audit to the Staking and Invitation Contract :white_check_mark:
 - Launch of the first Classic Game :white_check_mark:
 - Launch of whitepaper V1.0 and tokenomics :white_check_mark:
-- Community building and growth
+- Community building and growth :white_check_mark:
-- IGO MVP pre-release on BSC
+- IGO MVP pre-release on BSC :white_check_mark:
+## Q4 2021
 - Public Sale of CHEERS
-## Q4 2021
 - Official launch and operation of IGO
 - Establishment of the Community Vault
 - Launch of the second Classic Game